Resonating Valence Bond Ground States on Corner-sharing Simplices: The RVB Ground State on the Sawtooth Lattice

-The quasi-1D sawtooth lattice can be viewed as a single stripe of the 2D Kagome lattice, consisting of corner-sharing triangles.
-A unit cell has of two sites, a lower vertex $\alpha$ of degree 4 (except at the boundary of the chain), and an upper vertex $\beta$ of degree 2, and the Bravais lattice is labeled by an index $j\in 1,2, \cdots, L$.\footnote{Open boundary condition is chosen for this section, so there are $2L+1$ vertices in the lattice.
-In Sec.~\ref{sec:BA}, we will work instead with periodic boundary conditions.} On each lattice site that is a vertex of the triangles, the local Hilbert space is spanned by three states, occupied by a fermion with spin up or down, or unoccupied.
-The interaction is that of the Fermi Hubbard model with infinite onsite potential
+The quasi-1D sawtooth lattice can be viewed as a single stripe of the 2D kagome lattice, consisting of corner-sharing triangles.
+The unit cell consists of two sites: a lower vertex $\alpha$ of degree four (except at the boundary of the chain), and an upper vertex $\beta$ of degree two (see Fig.~\ref{fig:lattice}).
+The unit cells are labeled by an index $j=1,2,\ldots,L$.
+With open boundary conditions, there are $2L+1$ vertices (sites) in the lattice.
+On each lattice site, the local Hilbert space is spanned by three states: occupied by a $S=1/2$ fermion with spin up or down, or unoccupied.

-where the creation operators are dressed by projectors such that double occupancy is strictly forbidden.
+We study the Fermi-Hubbard model with infinite onsite potential $U$, with the low-energy effective Hamiltonian where $t$ is the electron hopping amplitude and is the Gutzwiller projection operator that forbids double occupancy.
 Due to fermionic statistics and the existence of odd-length loops in the lattice, the effective hopping strength depends on the number of vacancies in the loop.
 The presence of a single holon introduces a $\pi$-flux that can be chosen to reverse the sign of the hopping strength across the horizontal bond.
-An effective hopping strength is specified by labeling the lattice sites and choosing the Hilbert space basis Here, we label the lattice sites in ascending order from left to right, leading to the hopping constant for different holon configurations summarized in Fig.~\ref{fig:lattice}.
+An effective hopping strength is specified by labeling the lattice sites and choosing the Hilbert space basis for $i=1,2,\dots, L, v=\alpha,\beta$ or $i=L+1,v=\alpha$.
+Here and in the remaining of the article, $|\chi\rangle$ denotes the pseudovacuum state with no electrons, and we label the lattice sites in ascending order from left to right, leading to the hopping constant for different holon configurations summarized in Fig.~\ref{fig:lattice}.